Tarun-108/spareship/README.md

 - Now Open **spareship_frontend** in Webstrom or VsCode or any other preferred IDE of your choice.
 - Finally getting started with Create React App
     This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Open terminal inside the project folder
+- Run `npm install` to install the desired packages

-- Launch `npm start` in the console
+- Run `npm start`

 It runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.